Skip to main content

 “There’s much that is wrong with the proposal, both procedurally and substantively, but let me start with this: It’s totally unnecessary,” said Samuel Kramer, who, until January, was the chairman of the East Hampton Town Planning Board.
 “Can the town board cite even one example of some vital town need not being met or being unduly delayed because the town had to endure the inconvenience of complying with zoning?”

-If adopted, the code change would enable the town to bypass the what is known as the "Monroe balancing test," which it used in the development of the senior citizens center, for which site work has already begun on Abraham's Path in Amagansett.
-Under that test, municipalities can weigh a project's community benefits against its potential impacts to decide whether it merits exemption from planning and zoning regulations and review.
+If adopted, the code change would enable the town to bypass what is known as the “Monroe balancing test,” which it used in the development of the senior citizens center, for which site work has already begun on Abraham’s Path in Amagansett.
+Under that test, municipalities can weigh a project’s community benefits against its potential impacts to decide whether it merits exemption from planning and zoning regulations and review.

-Mr. Kramer, as chairman of the board in 2024, opposed the town board assuming what is called "lead agency status" in the review of the center, now projected to cost some $30 million, and sought a determination on the matter from the New York State Department of Environmental Conservation, which ultimately ruled in favor of the town board.
+Mr. Kramer, as chairman of the board in 2024, opposed the town board assuming what is called “lead agency status” in the review of the senior center, now projected to cost some $30 million, and sought a determination on the matter from the New York State Department of Environmental Conservation, which ultimately ruled in favor of the town board.

 The proposed “community resource” legislation would also mean the town would not need to follow its own clearing laws, and it could even be exempt from the town’s use and dimensional tables.

-"The nature of a zoning code anywhere is that it inconveniences property owners.
+“The nature of a zoning code anywhere is that it inconveniences property owners.
 There is a tradeoff between the benefit to the town and the inconvenience to the property owners.
-This town has thrived because of its zoning code and just because other municipalities have passed similar laws, as it is proposed, does not mean we should pass such a law here," Mr. Kramer said.
-"Allowing an entire class of projects to avoid the strictures of the zoning code merely because those projects emanate from Town Hall rather than from a private developer undermines the legitimacy of the zoning code and the boards that enforce it.
+This town has thrived because of its zoning code and just because other municipalities have passed similar laws, as it is proposed, does not mean we should pass such a law here,” Mr. Kramer said.
+“Allowing an entire class of projects to avoid the strictures of the zoning code merely because those projects emanate from Town Hall rather than from a private developer undermines the legitimacy of the zoning code and the boards that enforce it.
 A bad project is a bad project.
-It doesn't matter whether that project is a public project, or a private project and the town board should not be given carte blanche to impose bad projects on the town."
+It doesn’t matter whether that project is a public project or a private project, and the town board should not be given carte blanche to impose bad projects on the town.”

 No sooner had Mr. Kramer made his points than a builder, Larry Kane, stood up to speak in favor of the proposed legislation, or at least use it as an opportunity to state his opinion that the planning process needs fixing.